yehohanan7/flux/README.md

 ### Aggregate
 Flux suggests that you use one service per [Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html), which accepts commands and publishes events.

-This is how you would define an aggregate in Flux:
+This is how you can define an aggregate in Flux:

 ```go
 import(